-As a result, you get a view of a bigger picture that helps you to create strategic and tactic plans for your product/service improvement that would increase customer retention.
+As a result, you get a view of a bigger picture that helps you to create strategic and tactical plans for your product/service improvement that would increase customer retention.
 It also can help you understand the market even better and detect interesting insights about the people who are your customers.

-User modeling to digital marketing is like water to fish.
+User modeling in digital marketing is like water to fish.
 In order to spend your budget efficiently and reach good results, you need to understand the people you’re targeting with the ads and other marketing efforts and activities.